makersacademy/rps-challenge-apprenticeships/README_JACK.md

-                    Welcome user                Request/response from server LocalHost 4567  --> ask user for their name --> load new page Wish them luck              Ask the user for R/P/S ^      |
+                    Welcome user                Request/response from server  -->
+LocalHost 4567  --> ask user for their name --> load new page                     help page
+                    Wish them luck              Ask the user for R/P/S        <-- ^      |
                                                 yes |      |
                                                     |      v